Wilfrid Scawen Blunt: Work in Africa

-In the early 1880s, Britain was increasing its influence in Egypt.
-It established a "veiled protectorate" through military occupation in 1882.
+In the early 1880s as Britain was increasing its influence in Egypt, it established a "veiled protectorate" through military occupation in the 1882 Anglo-Egyptian War.
 In the autumn of 1881, Wilfrid Blunt's ship ran aground in the Suez Canal.
 Rather than remain idle at Suez for a few days, Blunt visited friends in Cairo.
 It is untrue that "he was sent to notify Sir Edward Malet, the British agent, of Egyptian public opinion about the recent changes in government and development policies."
 Blunt was in Cairo by accident and, again by accident, met Sheikh al Jasraji, who was close to Ahmed 'Urabi.
 Blunt then met his old friend Malet, the British Consul General, and began to play the role of intermediary.

 In mid-December 1881, Blunt met with 'Urabi, known as Arabi or "El Wahid" (the Only One) due to his popularity with the Egyptians.
 'Urabi was impressed with Blunt's enthusiasm and appreciation of Egyptian culture.
-Blunt was under the influence of Afghani's disciple, Muhammad Abduh and had recently written some articles on the Future of Islam.
-Their mutual respect helped 'Urabi to explain peacefully the reasoning behind his new nationalist movement, "Egypt for the Egyptians".
+Blunt was under the influence of Afghani's disciple, Muhammad Abduh and had recently written some articles on the future of Islam.
+Their mutual respect helped 'Urabi to peacefully explain the reasoning behind his new Egyptian nationalist movement, "Egypt for the Egyptians".
 Over the course of several days, Arabi explained the complicated background of the revolutionaries and their determination to rid themselves of the Ottoman oligarchy.